hackerbay/Employee-Handbook/communication/README.md

 you'll both be creating a video call link at the same time.
 1. The usage of ChatBots for integrations can sometimes depend upon the name of the chat room.
 You should consult the room about such integrations before changing the name of commonly used / popular rooms in order to avoid inadvertently breaking integrations.

-### Google Docs

-1. Never use a Google Doc / Presentations for something non-confidential that has to end up on the website or the **handbook**.
-Work on these edits via commits to a merge request.
-Then link to the merge request or diff to present the change to people.
-This prevents a duplication of effort and/or an out of date handbook.
-1. If you _do_ need a Google Doc, create one with your company G Suite (formerly Google Apps) account.
-By default, share it with the whole company using the _Anyone at GitLab can find and access_ link sharing permission and the _Anyone within GitLab can edit_ access permission (preferred) or the _Anyone within GitLab can comment_ access permission.
-Easily do this by creating Google Docs within a Shared Folder in Google Drive.
-1. When referring to a Google Doc in the handbook, refrain from directly linking it.
-Instead, indicate the name of the doc.
-(In the past, linking a Google Doc has led to inadvertently opening the sharing settings beyond what was intended.)
-This also helps prevent spam from people outside GitLab requesting access to a doc when clicking its link.
-1. If you are having trouble finding a shared Google Doc, make sure you [Search &lt;your domain&gt;](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
-1. In our handbook, if you find yourself wondering whether it is better to provide a public link to a Google Doc vs. writing out the content on the website, use the following guideline: Is this document frequently adapted / customized?
-If yes, then provide a link, making sure that the document can be _commented on_ by _anyone_ with the link.
-For instance, this is how we share our employment [contracts](/handbook/contracts/).
-If the document is rarely customized, then provide the content directly on the site and deprecate the Google Doc.

-### Presentations

-1. All presentations are made in Google Slides using our template named 'GitLab-Deck-Template-Light'.
-1. The title of every slide should be the message you want the audience to take away, not the subject matter.
-So use 'Our revenue more than doubled' instead of 'Revenue growth'.

 ### Say Thanks

 1. Thank people that did a great job in our "Thanks" chat channel.
 If someone is a team member just @ mention them.
 If multiple people were working on something try mentioning each person by "@name".
 "Thanks everyone" does not say much.
 1. To thank someone who is not a team member, mention your manager, our People Ops Coordinator, the name of the person, a quirky gift and link to their work.
 For example, "@manager, @peopleopscoordinator: Joe deserves a lawnmower for _link_".
 With your manager's blessing, the People Ops Coordinator will approach the person in question for their address saying we want to send some swag.
-We'll ship it in gift wrap with "Thanks for your great work on _link_, love from @gitlab".
+We'll ship it in gift wrap with "Thanks for your great work on _link_, love from @HackerBay".
-1. Don't thank the CEO or other executives for something that the company paid for, thank GitLab instead.
+1. Don't thank the CEO or other executives for something that the company paid for, thank HackerBay instead.

 ### Not sure where to go?

-If there is something that you want to discuss, but you do not feel that it is a reasonable option to discuss with either your manager or CEO, then you can reach out to any of the other C-level GitLabbers or our board member Bruce Armstrong.
+If there is something that you want to discuss, but you do not feel that it is a reasonable option to discuss with either your manager or CEO, then you can reach out to any of the People Ops and they will redirect the request to someone more relevant.

 ### Team Call

 1. Schedule
-   * PST: <span id="main-PST"></span>
-   * UTC: <span id="main-UTC"></span>
-   * <span id="main-abbr"></span>: <span id="main-USER"></span>
-1. APAC schedule
-   * PST: <span id="apac-PST"></span>
-   * UTC: <span id="apac-UTC"></span>
-   * <span id="apac-abbr"></span>: <span id="apac-USER"></span>
+   * GMT: 2:00 PM Monday to Friday.
+   * IST: 7:30 PM Monday to Friday.
-1. Everyone at GitLab is invited to the team call.
+1. Everyone at HackerBay is invited to the team call.
 1. There is an additional makeup team call on Fridays where anyone who missed their weekend update can share what they have been up to.
 Optionally, team members can share an update if they feel so inclined.
 Please add your name to the list for that day.
 1. We also have a team call for GitLabbers in the APAC region to share their weekend update.
 This call will also be recorded so the rest of the team can see what their colleagues have been up to!
 Everyone is encouraged to join this call as well, but it is not mandatory.
 1. Every last Friday of the month we have an AMA to talk about anything our team is thinking about.